hkawaji/CREate/README.md

 Cis-regulatory elements, in particular promoters and enhancers, has a feature of being transcribed.
 The architecture of such transcription is predominantly divergent, sometime unidirectional, but not convergent.
-Based on CAGE (Cap Analysis of Gene Expression) profiles, `CREate.sh` identifies genomic regions with non-convergent transcription, as cis-regulatory elements.
+Based on CAGE (Cap Analysis of Gene Expression) profiles, `CREate.sh` identifies active genomic regions with non-convergent transcription as cis-regulatory elements.

 `selectCorrectUnencodedG2ctss.sh` produces 5'-end frequencies based on CAGE read alignments with a reference genome through enriching 5'-capped ends.